-Over the years, the condition of the house steadily deteriorated, but it was ultimately acquired by the Society for the Preservation of New England Antiquities in 1927.
+The house continued to be used as a residence, but it was eventually acquired by the Society for the Preservation of New England Antiquities in 1927.
 Now known as Historic New England, this organization restored the house to its original appearance, and then in 1937 transferred it to the National Park Service.
 A year later, the house became part of the Salem Maritime National Historic Site, which was established that year as the first national historic site in the country.

 Today, the Derby House is still part of the Salem Maritime National Historic Site.
 It is partially hidden behind the trees in the present-day view, but it stands as one of the many well-preserved historic 18th and early 19th century homes in Salem.
 In the rear of the house, the property also includes a formal garden, which is a recreation of the gardens that were typical for Salem merchants of this period.
 Just to the left of the house, outside of view in this scene, is the Benjamin Hawkes House, and beyond it is the Salem Custom House, both of which have likewise been restored as part of the national historic site.